Free Online FPS Counter – Test Frame Rate in Your Browser

 Why Do Gamers Use an Advanced FPS Counter?

-Gamers use FPS counters for two main reasons:
+Gamers use frame rate monitoring tools for two main reasons:

 If your game suddenly becomes laggy, stutters, or drops frames, the FPS counter shows exactly when it happens and how bad the drop is.